 Philosophy and Process

-The theoretical foundation of our practice is based on post-modern, narrative, solution-focused, and feminist modalities, but we work with each client in the way that suits them best.
-All clinicians at the Center are well versed in working individually with women, men and heterosexual, lesbian, and gay couples.
+The theoretical foundation of the Center’s practice is based on post-modern, narrative, solution-focused, and feminist modalities, but we work with each client in the way that suits them best.
+We are well versed in working individually with women, men, and heterosexual, lesbian, and gay couples.